bodetc/CarND-Behavioral-Cloning-P3/writeup_template.md

-#**Behavioral Cloning**

-**Behavioral Cloning Project**
+#**Behavioural Cloning Project**

-The goals / steps of this project are the following:
+In this project, I built a neural network for behavioural cloning of driving around a test track.
-* Use the simulator to collect data of good driving behavior
+I used the provided simulator to generate a collect data of good driving behaviour based on my own driving.
-* Build, a convolution neural network in Keras that predicts steering angles from images
+Then, a convolutional neural network was implemented in Keras to predict the correct steering angle based solely on image input from the center front camera.
-* Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+After training an validating the model, I verified that the model is able to successfully drive around the track without leaving the road.
-* Summarize the results with a written report

 [//]: # (Image References)